informatics-lab/blog/_posts/2016-09-16-Ravensbourne-work-experience.md

 We also gave them short notice to prepare for a mock interview.
 Each presented their portfolio for critique and answered a number of questions, similar to how we would conduct an interview to join the team.
 They each came across as enthusiastic, knowledgable and keen to learn.

-It’s been a pleasure having them as part of the team for the week – we really appreciate their hard work and they’ve represented Ravensbourne very well.
-We wish them all the best for the future and hope to see them at MozFest and [Graphical Web!](http://2016.graphicalweb.org/)
+It was a pleasure having them as part of the team for the week – we really appreciated their hard work and they represented Ravensbourne and in turn Mozilla very well.
+We wish them all the best for the future and are looking forward to seeing them at MozFest and [Graphical Web!](http://2016.graphicalweb.org/)

 ![Working on the Graphical Web schedule](https://images.informaticslab.co.uk/articles/2016-09-16-Ravensbourne-work-experience/20160909_120322.jpg)